Pacific-salmon-assess/samSim/README.md

 Contains `recoverySim()` function as well as necessary helper and post-processing functions.

 #### reports
-Includes supplementary documentation describing model development and input data. **NOTE Should probably be removed.**
+Includes supplementary documentation describing model development and input data.

 #### Rmd
 Includes Rmarkdown files that include an example simulation run, as well as descriptions model structure and parameterization.